Going off for a half day visit to look round Meherangarh Fort (Mehrangarh Fort) and The Maharaja's Palace at Jodhpur.

 Mehrangarh is not simply a Fort but a large complex including the Maharaja's palace, a few temples and situated at the rear there is an extremely large garden area which is still in use.
 In addition there is an extensive museum within the Fort confines with various Mahals displaying beauitful palanquins (ornate seats), elephant howdahs, royal cradles, costumes, furniture and musical instruments.

 The entrance fee for Mehrangarh Fort may well now be what is really somewhat exhorbitant amount of 400 Rupees for non-Indians - the fort is open daily.
 Up on the Fort's massive ramparts there are quite a few cannon and artillery pieces to look at - they even have an old Gatling gun on show.
 In addition the views from up here of the huge sprawl which is Jodphur are excellent - you can certainly pick out the blue of the "blue City".

-Via our Resources Page there is a menu showing more of our travel websites covering holidays and tours of The Greek Islands and Cyprus.
-We additionally have many topics about England containing lots of walks as well as items about our beautiful canals and English wild flowers.
+Via our Resources Page there is a menu showing more of our travel websites covering holidays and tours of several countries around the world namely Laos, Cambodia, Myanmar, Thailand, Vietnam, China, Singapore, New Zealand, The Canary Islands, Greek Islands, Egypt, Cyprus and The Algarve.
+We additionally have many topics about England containing lots of walks as well as items on churches, castles, canals and wild flowers.